neurobioinfo/segpy/docs/container.md

-# Container
+# Container (Under review)
-The pipeline can be run via singularity container  which does not need installing modules in pipeline.
-It can be used on HPC or any workstation.
+The pipeline can be executed using a Singularity container, eliminating the need to install modules within the pipeline.
+It is compatible for use on High-Performance Computing (HPC) systems or any standard workstation linux system.

 ## Contents
 -  [Step 1: Download](#download)
 -  [Step 2: Run](#run)

 ### Download
-Donwload the segregration image
+Download the segregation image.

 ```
 singularity pull library://saeidamiri1/mni/seg_cont.sif:latest
 ```

 ### Run
-Execute ` singularity exec ./seg_cont.sif launch_segpy.sh  -h ` to assure the pipline is working
+Execute ` singularity exec ./seg_cont.sif launch_segpy.sh  -h ` to ensure the pipeline is functioning correctly.

 ```
 ------------------------------------